At least 30 states + Washington D.C. have passed laws banning texting while driving.

 We certainly have to balance these concerns against proponent’s safety concerns.
 Some studies have suggested that texting-while-driving is tantamount to drinking-while-driving.

 Other concerns will be raised by the specific text of the law, for example: If the law bans texting-while-driving, but not dialing-while-driving, how can a police officer possibly tell the difference?

 While it is admittedly more difficult – police officers seem to indicate that you will be surprised at how long people take their eyes off the road.
 If more than 10 seconds, they are probably texting…and you probably want that person pulled over even if that is not the case, because no matter what you happen to be doing – if your eyes are off the road for anywhere near 10 seconds, or more, you are undoubtedly creating a dangerous situation for yourself and everyone else on the road.

 Jason Neufeld is an associate with Neufeld, Kleinberg & Pinkiert P.A (NKP).
 NKP serves their injured clients statewide with offices in South and Central Florida.
 The firm’s attorneys specialize in personal-injury cases, including: high-profile automobile negligence and defective design cases.
 NK&P’s practice area include automobile and motorcycle accidents; medical malpractice; premises liability; defective products; brain injury; and Reflex Sympathetic Dystrophy (RSD), also known as Complex Regional Pain Syndrome (CRPS).
-For more information, please dial 1-800-379-TEAM (8326), or email Jason directly at email@example.com.
+For more information email Jason directly at firstname.lastname@example.org.